Ronit21102/JavascriptActivities/README.md

 # JavascriptActivities
-I will be solving 1 small Javascript functionality based problem in this repo
+I will be solving 1 small Javascript functionality based problem in this repo Daily.
+Starting on 30th Jan 2024